szaumoor/ZSTweaks/README.md

 **Component 340:** Make Symbol of Death work with Save bonus if above the 60 HP threshold

 This spell is useless if the health of the enemy, which ordinarily you cannot know, is above that threshold, so it's fairly wasteful to use the spell unless the enemy is Near Death or the enemies are very weak anyway and easy to kill.
 As such, now the spell works for HP above 60, but with a bonus of +6 giving it at least some (small) chance of working at all times.

-**Component 350:** Make Earthquake not shake the screen

-In case you don't enjoy feeling like casting it might give you a tiny seizure.

-**Component 360:** Make Etheral Retribution do more damage per round: 6d6 per round instead of 3d8

-Three rounds of 3d8 for a Quest/level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a Save vs. Spell that doesn't even have a penalty.
-Now it does 6d6 magic damage per round at least.

 **Component 420** Make Armor of Faith also add a +2 AC bonus to make it useful at low levels